Complete manifolds with bounded curvature and spectral gaps: Definition of Classes of Manifolds and Preliminaries

 \section{\textbf{Definition of Classes of Manifolds and Preliminaries}}

+We begin this section with a brief discussion of some of the basic geometric notions which may be less familiar to analysts.
+The {\it injectivity radius} of a Riemannian manifold $M$ at a point $p\in M$ is the largest number $r$ for which all points $q$ of distance $r$ from $p$ can be joined to $p$ by a unique minimizing geodesic.
+The injectivity radius of $M$ is the infimum of the injectivity over all points of $M$.
+For a non-compact manifold this number could be $0$ as is the case for a complete non-compact manifold with finite volume.
+For compact manifolds with curvature bounded from above and small injectivity radius, there is a closed geodesic whose length is twice the injectivity radius.
+In Figure \ref{surface1}, the injectivity radius will be half the circumference of the neck.

+Some of our results refer to {\it covering manifolds}, so we recall that a compact manifold $M$ which is not simply connected has a universal covering manifold $\tilde{M}$ so that $M$ is the quotient of $\tilde{M}$ by a group of deck transformations which is isomorphic to the fundamental group of $M$.
+When $M$ has a Riemannian metric $g$ we always endow $\tilde{M}$ with the metric which is pulled back from $M$ under the covering projection.
+This makes $\tilde{M}$ into a complete Riemannian manifold which is locally isometric to the base manifold.
+The deck transformations are then global isometries of $\tilde{M}$.
+Basic examples of this construction include flat metrics on the torus $\mathbb T^n$ in which the universal cover is $\mathbb R^n$ and the deck group is $\mathbb Z^n$ generated by translations in the directions of a lattice.
+Another basic example is a compact hyperbolic manifold for which the universal cover is $\mathbb H^n$ and the manifold is the quotient of $\mathbb H^n$ by a discrete group of isometries acting freely on $\mathbb H^n$.

-In this section we first give a precise definition of the class of manifolds for which we can show that there are an arbitrarily large number of spectral gaps.
+We now give a precise definition of the class of manifolds for which we can show that there are an arbitrarily large number of spectral gaps.
 Each of these will be a complete non-compact manifold with bounded curvature and positive injectivity radius.
 Although some of them will arise as coverings of compact manifolds, there is no a priori assumption of symmetry.